Fed keeps key rate near zero, sees inflation as 'transitory' - WTMJ

 WASHINGTON (AP) — The Federal Reserve is keeping its ultra-low interest rate policies in place, a sign that it wants to see more evidence of a strengthening economic recovery before it would consider easing its support.

-In a statement Wednesday, the Fed expressed a brighter outlook, saying the economy has improved along with the job market.
-And while the policymakers noted that inflation has risen, they ascribed the increase to temporary factors.
+In a statement Wednesday, the Fed said the economy and job market have “strengthened,” and while inflation has risen, Fed policymakers ascribed the increase to temporary factors.

-The Fed also signaled its belief that the pandemic’s threat to the economy has diminished, a significant point given Chair Jerome Powell’s long-stated view that the recovery depends on the virus being brought under control.
-Last month, the Fed had cautioned that the virus posed “considerable risks to the economic outlook.”
-On Wednesday, it said only that “risks to the economic outlook remain” because of the pandemic.

-And at a news conference, Powell made explicitly clear that the Fed is in no hurry to pull back on the pace of its bond buying.
-The policymakers, Powell stressed, first want to see evidence of sustained and substantial improvements in the job market and the overall economy.

-The U.S. economy has been posting unexpectedly strong gains in recent weeks, with barometers of hiring, spending and manufacturing all surging.
+The U.S. economy has been showing unexpected strength in recent weeks, with barometers of hiring, spending and manufacturing all surging.
 Most economists say they detect the early stages of what could be a robust and sustained recovery, with coronavirus case counts declining, vaccinations rising and Americans spending their stimulus-boosted savings.

 In March, employers added nearly 1 million jobs — an unheard-of figure before the pandemic.
 And in April, consumer confidence jumped to its highest level since the pandemic flattened the economy in March of last year.